ydb-platform/tpcc/README.md

 1. Added support for [YDB](https://ydb.tech).
 2. Fixed some performance issues in the original benchbase to speed up the benchmark.

+Short decriptions of branches:
+* main - the BenchBase with YDB support (TPC-C only).
+* vanilla - the original BenchBase with some performance fixes.
+* vanilla-vthreads - the original BenchBase with some performance fixes and support for virtual threads.
+* postgres - the original BenchBase with some performance fixes and with c3p0 as a connection pool.

 ## How to build

 To build the benchmark you need Java-17.
 This project depends on the development version of [ydb-jdbc-driver](https://github.com/ydb-platform/ydb-jdbc-driver):